zylklab/alfresco-nagios/README.md

 # Once you finish you may exit VM, vagrant halt (or even vagrant destroy -f)
 ```

-Then login in http://vagrant-server-ip/icinga with icingaadmin/admin credentials
+Then login in http://vagrant-server-ip/icinga (or http://localhost:8080/icinga) with icingaadmin/admin credentials

 ## Tested on